d1vanov/libquentier/CodingStyle.md

 ## Line length

-Try to lay out the code in such a way that any single line of code is no longer than 80 columns.
+Lay out the source code in such a way that any single line of code is no longer than 80 columns.
 It is a rather hard boundary and it's not always possible to satisfy this requirement.
-It is understandable but still *try* to stick to it.
-If 80 columns are absolutely not enough for some specific line, ok, let it take 85-90 columns.
-Maybe even 100 if there's no other way.
+Clang-format tool would try its best to satisfy this requirement though.
 The point is to have the majority of code written in a compact enough way.

 ## Separate multi-line statements with blank lines

 Multi-line statements generally read better when they are separated from other statements with blank lines.
 Example:

     bool res = myFunctionCall(
-        myFirstParam,
-        mySecondParam,
+        myFirstParam, mySecondParam, myThirdParam, myFourthParam,
-        myThirdParam);
+        myFifthParam);

     if (res) {
         // do something